venkys-io/Code-Blogs/Linked List/Hard/Add two numbers in linked list/README.md

 }

 public class Linkedlistsum{
     // Function to print the linked list in reverse order static void printReverse(Node head) {
-        if (head == null) {
+	// Base case: If the current node is null, return if (head == null) {
             return;
         }
-        printReverse(head.next);
+        // Recursive call: Move to the next node and print it in reverse order printReverse(head.next);
-        System.out.print(head.data);
+        // Print the data of the current node System.out.print(head.data);
     }